At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 66. “The area I most struggle with is my footwork, often on my forehand in particular getting too close to the contact point.”

-– There is a great drill to work on hitting the ball more in front (and avoid making contact too close to your body) – have somebody feed ball to you (from a basket) and you should practice setting up to hit the ball but instead of hitting it you’ll stretch your non-dominant hand out to catch the ball.
+– There is a great drill to work on hitting the ball more in front (and avoid making contact too close to your body) – have somebody feed the ball to you (from a basket) while you practice setting up to hit the ball, but instead of hitting it stretch your non-dominant hand out to catch the ball.
 This will accomplish two things:

-1) to track the ball (keep your eyes on it)
+1) track the ball (keep your eyes on it)

 2) give you a visual cue of where you should make contact with the ball (out and in front)